 Outline of the Complaints Process

 The PEIVMA complaints process is confidential.
-Upon receipt of a written complaint, the Registrar will attempt to mediate the complaint between the parties.
-If the Registrar concludes that mediation is not a possible outcome, the complaint is forward to the Complaints Committee for preliminary investigation.
-The Complaints Committee consists of 3 practicing veterinarians, one Public member, and the Registrar.
-All members of the committee are volunteers appointed by Council.
+Upon receipt of a written complaint, the registrar will attempt to mediate the complaint between the parties.
+If the registrar concludes that mediation is not a possible outcome, the complaint is forwarded to a complaints committee for preliminary investigation.
+The complaints committee consists of 3 practicing veterinarians, one public member, and the registrar.
+All members of the committee are volunteers appointed by council.
 During this time, pertinent records and information are gathered.
 The veterinarian in question is provided a copy of the complaint against him or her, and is provided an opportunity to prepare a written response to the complaint.
-The Committee may also attempt mediation of the complaint.
-The Complaints Committee may terminate an investigation at any time if it is of the opinion that the complaint is frivolous or vexatious, or there is insufficient evidence of unskilled practice of the profession or unprofessional conduct.
-The decision of the Complaints Committee can be appealed by either party to the Council of the PEIVMA.
+The committee may also attempt mediation of the complaint.
+The complaints committee may terminate an investigation at any time if it is of the opinion that the complaint is frivolous or vexatious, or there is insufficient evidence of unskilled practice of the profession or unprofessional conduct.
+The decision of the complaints committee can be appealed by either party to the council of the PEIVMA.